-Diagonalizing the total Hamiltonian in our considered subspace, after some algebra, we find that at time $t=\pi/g$ when the relation $2r^2=(4k^2-1)$ is fulfilled, where $k=1, 2, 3, ...$ and $r=G/g$, deterministic state transfer is achieved when neglecting dissipation.
-To facilitate the transfer process, stronger coupling $G$ \cite{strong} is preferable.
-Note that the adiabatic transfer protocols \cite{omswap} for photonic states are not applicable for our purpose.
-To achieve adiabatic transfer of qubits state, $r\gg 1$ is required in order to single out only the dark bosonic mode, which results in much smaller $g$ for a given $G$.
-Then, the time needed to complete the transfer will be much longer, and thus decoherence will cause considerable error.
-However, if very strong $G$ is experimental accessible, e.g., $r=20$, which means $G\sim 100$ MHz, we have numerically confirmed that one can eliminate the influence of mechanical mode decay on the state transfer process.
+After diagonalizing the total Hamiltonian without dissipation, we find that deterministic state transfer is achieved at time $t=\pi/g$, when the relation $2r^2=(4k^2-1)$ (with $k=1, 2, 3, ...$ and $r=G/g$) is fulfilled.
+To facilitate the state transfer process, larger $G$ is preferable \cite{strong}.
+Meanwhile, to achieve adiabatic transfer of qubits state, $r\gg 1$ is required in order to single out only the dark bosonic mode, which results in much smaller $g$ for a given $G$.
+As a result, the time needed to complete the transfer will be much longer, and thus decoherence will cause considerable errors.
+However, if very strong $G$ is experimentally accessible, e.g., $r=20$, which means $G\sim 100$ MHz, we have numerically confirmed that the influences of mechanical mode decay on the state transfer process can be safely neglected.